qwutony/PythonProject/python-transfer-protocol/TESTING.md

 4. Alternatively, type nothing and press connect.
 5. Alternatively, connect without a listener.
 6. Click connect.
+7. The application should be able to reject the input with an error message, requiring the input of a non-numerical port and valid IP.

-7. It is likely that there will be problems with the application:
+It is likely that there will be problems with the application:

 For connection without listener:
 Traceback (most recent call last):